SFH-Foundation/sfhfoundation/docs/pointers/4-journeys.md

 Intelligence will lead to the realisation that the cosmic spirit is the source of all that there is in the universe.
 </div>

-**Note**: _We recommend that you read the article [Less is More](../../articles/less-is-more) and reflect fully on it before you go through these descriptions.
+**Note**: _We recommend that you read the article [Less is More](../../articles/less-is-more) and reflect on it before you go through these descriptions.
 This article is an extract from the book <a href="https://zahrapublications.pub/book-TheJourneyOfTheSelf.php#bookTitle" target="_blank">"Journey of the Self"</a>._

 ## The Four Journeys